ModifAmorphic/outward/Transmorphic/README.md

 # Summary
 **Tired of running around looking like a freak in a bird mask?
-Change your gear's appearance with a new Transmogrify system!**
+Change your gear's appearance with a new Transmogrify Crafting system!**
 &nbsp;
 - - - -
 &nbsp;